Skip advert

 1,531mm

-If you go for a petrol or diesel engine in the Grandland, you get 514 litres of boot space, and it’s easy to access, thanks to the big, wide, and square tailgate.
+If you go for a petrol or hybrid Grandland, you get 514 litres of boot space, and it’s easy to access, thanks to the big, wide, and square tailgate.
 In comparison, the Nissan Qashqai and Peugeot 3008 offer similar luggage capacities with the rear seats in place, however the Skoda Karoq and Kia Sportage are much more generous.

-At least there’s no load lip to lift heavy items over in the Vauxhall, and the moveable boot floor means that you can slide things in easily.
+At least the adjustable height boot floor can be made level with the aperture when loading heavy items into the Vauxhall, so you can slide things in easily.
 There’s a loading hatch in the middle of the rear bench, which is useful for taking long items when you still have passengers in the back.

-Fold the rear seats down and the load bay expands to 1,652 litres – two litres more than you’ll find in its Peugeot 3008 sister car, and almost as much as some cars in the class above.
-Once again, the Grandland Hybrid-e’s luggage capacity with the seats down can’t match what you get in the petrol or diesel models, at 1,528 litres.
+Fold the rear seats down, and the load bay expands to 1,652 litres – two litres more than you’ll find in its Peugeot 3008 sister car and almost as much as some cars in the class above.

-Our measurements show that the Vauxhall Grandland has a similar sized load bay to the Kia Sportage as we discovered in our twin test, but the Grandland has a higher lip height which it easier to load bulky items and ultimately puts the Kia in front.
+Our measurements show that the Vauxhall Grandland has a similar-sized load bay to the Kia Sportage, as we discovered in our twin test.
+However, the Grandland has a higher lip height to load bulky items over, ultimately putting the Kia in front.

 Boot space comparison